 Their presidential elections used to be a battle for the center between the mainstream left and the mainstream right.
 Now there are five candidates with a reasonable chance of qualifying for the second voting round in May, including a big-government socialist, a small-government conservative, a nationalist of the left and a nationalist of the right.

 Four years ago, the Atlantic Sentinel was split on whether to endorse Barack Obama or Mitt Romney for president.
-We share the Democrats’ social liberalism and respected the president’s foreign policy but were also drawn to the Republican’s energy and fiscal policies.
+We share the Democrats’ social liberalism and respected the president’s foreign policy, but we were drawn to the Republican’s energy and fiscal policies.